-In February 2019, we completed enrollment of a placebo-controlled Phase 2bproof-of-concept study to evaluate seladelpar at three doses in biopsy-proven NASH.
-The primary efficacy outcome was the change from baseline in liver fat content at 12 weeks measured by magnetic resonance imaging using the proton density fat fraction method (MRI-PDFF).
+In May 2018, we initiated a randomized, placebo-controlled Phase 2b proof-of-concept study to evaluate seladelpar at three doses in biopsy-proven NASH.
+The primary efficacy outcome is the change from baseline in liver fat content at 12 weeks measured by magnetic resonance imaging using the proton density fat fraction method (MRI-PDFF).
 The study also included pathology assessments of liver biopsy samples at baseline and at 52 weeks to examine the potential of seladelpar treatment to resolve NASH and/or decrease fibrosis.
-In preclinical studies, seladelpar was found to reverse NASH pathology, decrease fibrosis, inflammation, hepatic lipids and reverse insulin resistance in the foz/foz mouse which is a diabetic obese model of NASH.
+In preclinical studies, Seladelpar was found to reverse NASH pathology, decrease fibrosis, inflammation, hepatic lipids and reverse insulin resistance in the foz/foz mouse which is a diabetic obsee model of NASH.
+In February 2019, we announced full enrollment of 181 patients with liver biopsy proven NASH at specialized U.S. investigational centers.
+In June 2019, we announced results from the primary efficacy outcome, which were that treatment with seladelpar resulted in significant reductions in liver fat but that these changes were not significant when compared to placebo, which also had significant reductions.
+Treatment with seladelpar did, however, result in robust and clinically meaningful reductions in markers associated with liver injury.
+In November 2019, we terminated this trial based on initial histological observations.
+Although these patients had stable or improving biochemical markers of liver disease, we halted dosing of patients with seladelpar due to the lack of understanding the significance of the observations, and possible impact on patients.
+Subsequent investigation indicated there was no seladelpar-induced liver injury in the Phase 2b study patients.
+As we continue to believe seladelpar may have therapeutic benefit in NASH patients, using the data accumulated to date from our Phase 2b study, we intend to explore the potential to partner seladelpar in NASH in a combination study with other complementary agents.